 In Snowdonia, there’s a tough alternate route between Machynlleth and Porthmadog (NCN 82), crossing the main route at Dolgellau.
 This throws in some off-roading and some tough climbs, but with genuinely stunning views to match.

 There are plentiful trains to Cardiff: Great Western Railway’s expresses from London, regional trains from Birmingham and Bristol, and dozens of local services within South Wales.
-Booking your bike space is advisable on the GWR expresses and on the Arriva services down the border from Crewe and Manchester.
+Booking your bike space is required on the GWR expresses and advisable on the Arriva services down the border from Crewe and Manchester.
 (Chepstow has fewer trains but you can get there from Gloucester or by changing at Newport.)

 Holyhead is the end of the North Wales Coast line.
 Trains to England are roughly hourly, but they tend to be crammed, so you’ll need to book your bike.